How To Style & Throw A Great Garden Party

-Plan ahead and paint old furniture in some bright colors for your event as this will add interest to your space.
+Plan ahead and paint old furniture in some bright colours for your event as this will add interest to your space.
 If your garden needs a bit of tender loving care or some serious weeding then these bright pieces will command the focus and sing out cheerfully against rustic walls or old fences.

 On the day of your soiree, layer chairs up with interesting cushions and throws and pop out a few rugs.
 Outdoor textiles are a great way to make your garden feel homely and welcoming, bringing a touch of the inside out.

 Think about the sort of vibe your styling will create for a party.
 Because of my design style, I tend to choose floral inspired pieces and accessories that have a contemporary edge.
-I love bold colors, color blocking and pattern, balanced with things that look more delicate.
+I love bold colours, colour blocking and pattern, balanced with things that look more delicate.
 I tend to go for a relaxed look when I’m hosting as it makes people feel at ease to enjoy themselves

 A stylish serve

-I love to have a selection of brightly colored trays on hand for serving up food and drinks.
+I love to have a selection of brightly coloured trays on hand for serving up food and drinks.
 You’ll be surprised at how much more enticing the simplest nibbles look when dressed on pretty plates, handed round by you to enjoy.
 This is also a great trick that means you’ll get to talk to everybody - you’ve got to keep those snacks moving and every guest fed.

-Brightly colored cotton tea towels also work well for covering food at a table until it’s ready to serve; they don’t spoil the look and feel of the setting and are far more eco-friendly than tin foil.
+Brightly coloured cotton tea towels also work well for covering food at a table until it’s ready to serve; they don’t spoil the look and feel of the setting and are far more eco-friendly than tin foil.

 Outdoor dining has to be one of life’s pleasures and really makes for a glamorous garden party.
 I love tables that are quite eclectic and use unmatched items curated together.
-This approach give you loads of freedom to play with shapes and colors, don’t be too precious - just enjoy being creative.
+This approach give you loads of freedom to play with shapes and colours, don’t be too precious - just enjoy being creative.

 Find your table style

 Create height, drop and interest at your table by including glassware in all sorts of shapes and sizes.
 You’ll need variety for different drinks you might be serving, but the different styles will add character.
-Colored glass is great for adding a vintage feel to your setting.
+Coloured glass is great for adding a vintage feel to your setting.
 Vases of seasonal flowers or small glasses filled with stems are a nice finishing touch as is a beautifully dressed cake

 I love the look of a linen table cloth especially for a garden party, and you don’t have to worry about pressing it ahead of time either.
 Linen gives a relaxed look and it means your guests will just tuck in without worrying about marking your finest cloth.

 Coat the rim of your glasses in lemon and dip in sugar for some fun.
-Embrace your inner child by popping in some colorful paper straws or pretty things up even more with edible flowers.
+Embrace your inner child by popping in some colourful paper straws or pretty things up even more with edible flowers.

 Is any garden party complete without a cocktail?
 If it’s something simple you can make in advance then so much the better.
-Fill up some carafes with a colorful cocktail and pop them out for guests to simply help themselves.
+Fill up some carafes with a colourful cocktail and pop them out for guests to simply help themselves.
 Giving you more time mingle and enjoy the party too!